KlausSinger290699/Spells/README.md

 Note: The Objective of sharing this code is not to make the reader understand what each piece of code does.
-It is to show evidence that I am familiar - but not perfect -  with clean Code standards and architecture principles.
+It is to show evidence that I am familiar - but not perfect -  with clean Code standards and SOLID architecture principles.
 The reader will be able to recognize software architectural patterns that they recognize, such as: Factories (static & using Reflection), Inheritance, Composition, Dependency Injection and SOLID as well as coding guidelines in general.

 Code Architecture of the Spells Assembly: